deepakkavoor/gsoc-2020-prague/README.md

 sudo python3 prague.py
 ```

-The file ```prague.py``` contains required setup for aforementioned topology.
-Running it with root access creates a folder containing results of the simulation.
+The file [prague.py](https://gitlab.com/deepakkavoor/nest/-/blob/results-prague-fq/examples/prague.py) sets up nodes in the topology, installs queue discs and runs a TCP Prague flow between server1 and client1 using namespaces.
+The last command executes it with root access to create a folder containing results of the simulation.

+For convenience, the folders in [linux-namespaces/](linux-namespaces/) contain raw simulation data obtained by following the aforementioned instructions.
+These contain data for bottleneck rate 100Mbps and RTT 5ms, 80ms and 160ms.